jtmoon79/coverlovin2/README.md

 coverlovin2 could be used as a module.

+Sonos systems will search a connected _Music Library_ directory for a file named `folder.jpg`.
+If found, `folder.jpg` will be used as the album cover art.

 coverlovin2 is a practice project for sake of the author learning more about recent changes in the Python Universe and the github Universe.